determined-ai/determined/README.md

 <p align="center"><img src="determined-logo.png" alt="Determined AI Logo"></p>

-Determined is an all-in-one deep learning platform, compatible with both PyTorch and Tensorflow.
+Determined is an all-in-one deep learning platform, compatible with PyTorch and Tensorflow.

 It takes care of: